pawelwieladek/clojure-math-functions/README.md

 lein test
 ```

 Actually there's nothing to run.
-All the functionality are visible in tests.
+All the functionality is visible in tests.

 Math functions implemented:
  - *abs*